We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Maintenance

-A high-quality hoe assists a gardener in digging and weeding for many years with just a modicum of care.
-The hoe type and features might affect how much maintenance it requires, but there are a few universal maintenance tasks that apply to all hoes.
+A high-quality hoe helps a gardener dig and weed for many years, as long as it’s maintained with at least the basics of garden tool care.
+The type and features of the hoe might affect how much maintenance it requires, but there are a few universal maintenance tasks that apply to all hoes.

 - Keep it clean.
 Hoeing often leaves mud and dirt caked on the blade, which increases the risk of rust and corrosion.
 Scrape away packed-on soil with a putty knife or use a steel brush to remove it before storing the hoe.

 - Store it in a shed or garage.
-This is especially important if the hoe has a wood handle or a tempered-steel blade, but it’s best to store all garden tools out of the elements.
-Over time, harsh UV rays from the sun can wreak havoc on fiberglass handles as well.
+This is especially important if the hoe has a wood handle or a tempered-steel blade, but it’s best to store all garden tools, weed removal tools, and even expandable garden hoses out of the elements.
+Over time, harsh UV rays from the sun can also damage fiberglass handles.

 - Keep it sharp.
 If the hoe has a tempered or welded blade, sharpen it if it’s not cutting through the soil and weed roots as well as it once did.